felipebpassos/Pesquisa-Viral-Viral-Search-/README.md

   - **Recent Searches**: Users can access their last searches without any delay, cached for three days.
 - **Non-Relational Database**: Chosen for horizontal scalability and flexibility in handling diverse data structures as the platform grows.
 - **Webhook Integration**: Used to collect exclusive VIP user data from Kiwify, enabling seamless whitelisting of test users.
-- **Facebook OAuth 2.0**: Easily allows users to log in with their Facebook credentials, streamlining the onboarding process while benefiting the platform by increasing the Meta API usage rate.
-- **Instagram Graph API**: All data is collected through the Instagram Graph API, ensuring compliance with Instagram's terms and providing reliable, accurate business profile data.

 ---